How to Invest Your IRA in Stocks: A Comprehensive Guide

 Yes, but withdrawals before age 59½ may incur a 10% penalty tax (with certain exceptions).
 Withdrawals are also subject to income tax on any earnings.

-Read more How to invest in nexon stock
+Read more What stocks do billionaires invest in

 **5. Can I convert a Traditional IRA to a Roth IRA?**